Monopoles and foliations without holonomy-invariant transverse measure: The Seiberg-Witten equations

-This subsection defines a version of convergence up to gauge transformations, and provides a sufficient condition for the existence of convergent subsequences.
-The result might be obvious to experts, but a proof is given here for lack of a direct reference.
+This subsection defines a version of convergence for a sequence of connections and spinors on different manifolds, and gives a sufficient condition for the existence of a convergent subsequence.
+For a Riemannian manifold $X$, a point $p\in X$, and $d>0$, we use $B_p(d)$ to denote the set of points $x\in X$ such that the distance from $x$ to $p$ is no greater than $d$.